TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

    .. index:: single: trace function

-   Set a trace function for all threads started from the :mod:`threading` module.
+   Set a trace function for all threads started kutoka the :mod:`threading` module.
    The *func* will be passed to  :func:`sys.settrace` for each thread, before its :meth:`~Thread.run` method is called.